ConfigHubPub/Docs/documentation/pages/getting_started/create_repository.rst

 * Do you have multiple applications?
 * Are you running multiple instances (with different configuration) of your applications?

 Each time you answered yes, your context scope grew by factor of one.
-And if you did answer yes to all of them, your labeled context should look like this:  Environment | Application | Instance
+And if you did answer yes to all of them, your labeled context should look like this:

-Beyond this, your context might grow if you have more than one unique development platform, and/or if there are more than one enterprise.
+``Environment | Application | Instance``.